obophenotype/uberon/reference/reference_0000009.md

 Where classes are materialized, the following axioms should be created:

- * 'X cartilage condensation' SubClassOf  develops_from 'X pre-cartilage condensation'
+ * 'X cartilage condensation' SubClassOf  develops_from some 'X pre-cartilage condensation'
- * 'X bone' SubClassOf 'X cartilage condensation'
+ * 'X bone' SubClassOf develops_from some 'X cartilage condensation'

 The ontology should contain the axiom: